Do you dream of the day when your web site or ecommerce business will rank at the top of the search results for your targeted keywords?

 There are many good ideas and ways to make money online, so AdSense is far from your only option.
 But, from an ease-of-use perspective, especially among beginners, there are not many monetization strategies that are easier to roll out.

-With enough traffic, social media engagement, and better search term results – it’s possible that your website could generate in excess of $100k per month.
+With enough traffic, social media engagement, and better search term results – it’s possible that your website could generate thousands of dollars per month.
 This isn’t easy and it’s definitely not the norm.
 Even so, it’s possible, if you have a search engine marketing strategy for driving qualified, targeted traffic.

 4. Google Alerts – Are you interested in staying current with the latest news associated with your industry?
 How about company mentions?
 Or, maybe you want to keep tabs on your competition?